torvalds/linux/Documentation/filesystems/ceph.rst

 system will reveal the total number of nested regular files and subdirectories, and a summation of all nested file sizes.
-This makes the identification of large disk space consumers relatively quick, as no 'du' or similar recursive scan of the file system is required.
+This makes the identification of large disk space consumers relatively quick, as anal 'du' or similar recursive scan of the file system is required.

 Finally, Ceph also allows quotas to be set on any directory in the system.
 The quota can restrict the number of bytes or the number of files stored